 The researchers determined that the cell wall for the plant stiffens at increasing temperatures at the location where pod shatter takes place; this stiffening is enhanced at higher temperatures.
 Across the Brassicaceae family, this effect leads to an acceleration of the unwanted seed dispersal.
 Previous studies demonstrate that pod shatter is controlled by a gene called INDEHISCENT (IND).
 This study reveals that IND is under the control of the plant’s thermosensory mechanism, in which a histone – the proteins that package DNA and order it into nucleosomes - called H2A.Z is important.

-"Our findings introduce an environmental factor to the current knowledge, which provide alternative avenues for crop improvement in the face of climate change."
+The report concludes: "Our findings introduce an environmental factor to the current knowledge, which provide alternative avenues for crop improvement in the face of climate change."

 As biotechnology improves, and with CRISPR-Cas9 promising the ability to edit genomes with greater ease than ever before, it seems likely that soon researchers may attempt to engineer plant genomes to make them less sensitive to increasing temperatures.
 There are many difficulties faced by the agricultural community, including the scourges of topsoil erosion and desertification that are exacerbated by short-sighted human practices and climate change; these processes serve to decrease the amount of arable land available.
 Combine this with a warming world and an ever-increasing population, keeping yields high will be crucial – and the farmers of the future will rely on the research breakthroughs of today to do it.